daithioc95/MS3/README.md

 <img src="static/images/user-story-testing/author-box.JPG">

-  - The star should glow yellow and a confirmation “Added to Favourites toast message should appear.
+  - The star will glow yellow and a confirmation “Added to Favourites toast message will appear.

 <img src="static/images/user-story-testing/author-box-added-to-favs.JPG">

 - Adding Book
   - When logged in and the user sees a book they like, select the link to the book page
   - To the right-hand side of the main book icon the user cans select this star.
-  - The star will glow yellow and a confirmation “Added to Favourites toast message should appear.
+  - The star will glow yellow and a confirmation “Added to Favourites toast message will appear.

 <img src="static/images/user-story-testing/indiv_book.JPG">